rcmohanraj/SpringSecurity/README.md

 Once the client is authenticated the load balancer maintains an attribute between client and server like client IP or cookie.
 Based on this attributes the load balancer will always forward the request of authenticated clients to the same physical server.
 The problem here is scalability, when one server goes down, entire session log associated with server will be destroyed.
 The client has to authenticate again.

-For solving these issues JWT come into play.
+For solving these issues JWT came into play.
 JWT is stateless and session-less.
 These tokens are signed tokens sent by the server.
 Whenever the client is authenticated, the server will generate JSON web token using clients username(can be called as principal or subject) and client information by signing with secret key.
 Can be sent in cookies.

 **JWT Structure:Separated by periods(.)**